willytrek/willytrek/README.md

 - 2020 - 2024, BS in Optoelectronic Information Science and Engineering, SCU.

 Research:
-- Computational microscopic imaging.
+- Computational imaging.
-- Holographic Display.
+- Computational display.

 📫 You can connect with me by e-mail: tanchao_willytrek@qq.com